wurstscript/wurstscript.github.io/_doc/tutorials/wurst_for_vjass_users/page_1.md

 Some of them are interesting, like "well I can't justify learning it", or "my map is already using vJass", but other arguments tend to be outlandish and worth some education.
 More concretely, lots of arguments about wurst are spoilt by misunderstanding or misinformation.

-For what it's worth, wurst is an easy language to learn, and you can write wurst in a map that use vJass, but I digress.
+For what it's worth, wurst is an easy language to learn, and you can write wurst in a map alongside vJass, but I digress.

 As background: I switched to using wurst in the last couple years after fairly extensive experience writing vJass.
 The switch was easy - I decided to "try" wurst on a toy map, and immediately realized that I was previously wearing blinders, and indeed was *misled* by the public opinion of others.
+Not only me, but also many other developers have since come into contact with wurst and appreciate it as a high level alternative to vjass or zinc.

 So this tutorial is about learning, but it's also about justice.